sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 The view-model will live as a property on the view controller.
 The view controller knows about the view-model and it's public properties, but the view-model knows nothing about the view controller.
 You should already feel better about this design as we have better separation of concerns going on here.

-Another way to help you understand how our components fit together, and where the responsibilities fall, is to look at a layer diagram our our new application building blocks.
+Another way to help you understand how our components fit together, and where the responsibilities fall, is to look at a layer diagram of our new application building blocks.

 [![MVVM Layer Architecture](/assets/images/mvvm-layers.svg)](/assets/images/mvvm-layers.svg)
 (Courtesy [Dave Lee @kastiglione](https://twitter.com/kastiglione))

 ## View-Model and View Controller, together but separate

 Let's look at a simple view-model header to get a better idea of what our new building block looks like.
-For our simple scenario, let's build a fake twitter client that lets a user lookup the most recent replies at any twitter user by entering their username and hitting "Go".
+For a simple scenario, let's build a fake twitter client that lets someone lookup the most recent replies at any twitter user by entering their username and hitting "Go".
 Our example interface will:

 - Have a `UITextField` where the user can enter a twitter username, and a "Go" `UIButton`
 - Have a `UIImageView` and a `UILabel` that display the avatar and name of the current user being viewed